Isabel Maxwell: Other interests

 Maxwell was a member of Israel Venture Network (IVN), an organization founded in 2001 by Éric Benhamou.
 She was the chairperson of the IVN Social Entrepreneur Fellowship Program, from 2004-2010.
 She spoke on several occasions for and on behalf of IVN at conferences such as WEBBIT in Istanbul in Turkey.

 Maxwell has been a director of the Peres center for peace and has also been involved in fundraising for Soroka Medical Center.
 She has served on the board of the American Friends of the Yitzhak Rabin Center.

 She has worked as a consultant for startup companies and venture capitalists.

+She is president of Blue World Alliance (Globalsolver Foundation).

 Personal life

 In 1984, Maxwell married filmmaker Dale Djerassi, affiliate of the Djerassi Resident Artists Program and son of birth control pill inventor Carl Djerassi.
 Maxwell and Djerassi had one son, Alexander, born that same year.
 The couple later divorced, in 1989.

 Maxwell married dot-com entrepreneur David Hayden in 1990.
 The marriage deteriorated in 1996 and later ended in divorce.

-In 2007, Maxwell married Al Seckel, although it has been claimed that Seckel was still legally married to a previous wife.
+In 2007, Maxwell married Al Seckel.
 Maxwell and Seckel moved to France from Malibu, California, around 2010, to care for Maxwell's ailing mother.
 They lived in Chateau de la Malartrie in La Roque-Gageac.
 In November 2015, after Seckel's death, Maxwell was declared bankrupt by a British court.